WSP-LAB/PrivateInvestigator/README.md

 ## Model Access Token

-To use OpenELM in the experiments, generate a token of you Hugging Face account and gain access on the Llama-2-7b model (https://huggingface.co/meta-llama/Llama-2-7b).
+To use OpenELM in the experiments, generate a token of your Hugging Face account and gain access on the Llama-2-7b model (https://huggingface.co/meta-llama/Llama-2-7b).
-Type your token during executing command for launching Docker contatiner.
+Type your token during executing command for launching Docker container.
 In case OpenELM would be not used, this procedure can be ignored.